deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> The table shows that in large language models, removing more blocks does not always lead to lower perplexity, contradicting the assumption of error monotonicity in dynamic model compression.
+> The table demonstrates that removing more blocks from a Llama-3-8B language model does not always lead to lower perplexity, contradicting the assumption of error monotonicity in dynamic model compression.

 {{< table-caption >}}